 A university city, there's a fun, young and avant-garde atmosphere that adds to the already substantial allure of the Che Guevara Mausoleum and historic Armoured Train Park (El Tren Blindado).
 Smack bang in the centre of Cuba, Santa Clara makes for the perfect stopping point on your way to Trinidad, Cienfuegos or Cayo Santa Maria - so it's well worth a visit for at least a day or two!

 A visit to Santa Clara is nothing without a night at the historic Mejunje, a groundbreaking cultural centre and nightclub established by the legendary Ramón Silverio in the late 1980s.
 Meaning "mixture" or "hotchpotch", El Mejunje seeks to bring people from all walks of life together, providing a platform for students, intellectuals, queer people and marginalised groups in order to promote tolerance and acceptance (and to have fun!).
 El Mejunje is still a favourite spot amongst locals, attracting an eclectic crowd with weekly performances of drag, salsa, rock and son (traditional Cuban music).

 There's no better person to describe the magic of El Mejunje than the man who lived it all himself... our very own Head Travel Consultant, York Ortiz, who was the DJ - yes, DJ - and cultural promoter of this iconic landmark during his university years (a long, long time ago).
 According to York:

 Looking for more inspiration?
-Give us call on 020 3930 2974, or fill in our free quote form, to start designing your holiday.
+Give us call or fill in our free quote form, to start designing your holiday.
 Our team of Cuban-born experts will use their in-depth knowledge to create a bespoke itinerary tailored to all your needs.